akbooer/AltAppStore/README.md

 or openLuup systems.

 AltAppStore is part of a normal openLuup install, but since it is not in the MiOS app store, an initial manual installation is required on UI5 or UI7 systems.
-A Lua script file `AltAppStore_install.lua`, which should be run in Vera's Lua Test Code window, is part of this repository.
+A Lua script file `altappstore_install.lua`, which should be run in Vera's Lua Test Code window, is part of this repository.

 ## Publishing a Plugin in the AltAppStore